eugenielai/eugenielai.github.io/posts/sigmod-takeaways.md

 * **During SIGMOD:** Still an issue.
 But thanks to Gather, I found that it became easier for my personality to come through when I was oblivious to who I was talking to, or when I was so carried away by my curiosity and burning questions.
 * **After SIGMOD:** Still unsolved.
 But as an intermediate step, I want to (with respect) think of you as my cousin/uncle/auntie next door to help myself focus on the conversation and come up with questions.

 I went into the conference thinking, “I’ll milk this till the bitter end.”
-I think I did the best I could!
-No regrets.
+I think I did the best I could.
+No regrets!